Ringdown in Vaidya spacetimes: time-dependent frequencies, Penrose limit and time-domain analyses: Penrose limit and ringdown analyses in Vaidya spacetimes with time-dependent accretion rates

 \subsection{Penrose limit}

 In this section, we treat the Vaidya spacetime with time-dependent accretion rates.
-To discuss the Penrose limit, first, we need to obtain the trajectory of the dynamical photon sphere reported in Ref.~\cite{Koga:2022dsu}.
+To discuss the PL, first, we need to obtain the trajectory of the dynamical photon sphere reported in Ref.~\cite{Koga:2022dsu}.
 For the mass function $M(\mathcal V)$, following Ref.~\cite{Koga:2022dsu}, we consider the following functional form:

 We note that the maximum accretion rate $M'(\mathcal V)$ is given by